GrazhdanochkaMariya/Helper/README.md

 # Andersen Lead Generation Tool

 Andersen Lead Generation Tool is a FastAPI-based application designed to streamline lead management processes for Andersen's lead generation department.
-Its primary functionalities include managing Google Sheets and providing a user-friendly interface for accessing various APIs.
+Its primary functionalities include managing Google Sheets and providing a user-friendly interface for accessing APIs.

 ### Features